Is A Homemade Weed Killer A Better Choice Than Roundup?

 Plants with a deep, sturdy tap root may appear to die off, but they will probably grow back eventually.

-You might feel tempted to pour vinegar into the soil in this case, but this is not a good idea as in high concentrations, it could negatively impact the pH levels of the soil and might harm microorganisms in the soil.
+You might feel tempted to pour vinegar into the soil in this case, but this is not a good idea as, in high concentrations, it could negatively impact the pH levels of the soil and might harm microorganisms in the soil.
 In this case, you’ll need to resort to weed-pulling!

 Is It Really Possible To Avoid Exposure To Chemical Herbicides?

-Even though use of chemical herbicides may seem like an overwhelming and insurmountable problem, there are steps you can take to protect yourself and your family and avoid contributing to the problem.
+Even though the use of chemical herbicides may seem like an overwhelming and insurmountable problem, there are steps you can take to protect yourself and your family and avoid contributing to the problem.

-On the other hand, if you make the positive, pro-active choice of simply saying “No!” to these dangerous chemicals you can reduce their impact on yourself, your family, your neighborhood and ultimately – the earth.
+On the other hand, if you make the positive, proactive choice of simply saying “No!” to these dangerous chemicals you can reduce their impact on yourself, your family, your neighborhood and ultimately – the earth.

 When you choose to make a positive difference, you will surely influence others around you.